ThanhVoT/Procurement-KPI-Analysis-Dataset/README.md

   - **Prioritizing lowest cost over largest discount:** Contrary to believes, suppliers like Delta_Logistics, who offer the highest discount on MRO items, actually have the highest prices compared to competitors.
 In contrast, Alpha_Inc, despite offering the lowest discount, provides the most competitive pricing at just **$81.68** per unit, whereas Delta_Logistics charges **$93.35** even after the discount.

+Reducing Risk in Supplier Selection
+  - **Choosing the correct suppliers:** Suppliers like Alpha_Inc, Gamma_Co, and Epsilon_Group should be prioritized over Beta_Supplies and Delta_Logistics when selecting who to buy from.
+Out of 183 instances where defective units exceeded 10%, Beta and Delta accounted for 181 of them.

 ## Assumptions